nonhermitian/mthree/docs/balanced.rst

 #####################

 The default calibration method for M3 is what is called "balanced" calibration.
 Balanced calibrations sample all independent and pair-wise readout error rates evenly; hence the name "balanced".
+In M3 v3 and higher, this routine has been updated to use a method from Bravyi et al, Phys.
+Rev. A 103, 042605 (2021).

 To see the bit-patterns used to generate the calibration circuits one can call the generator explicitly.
 E.g. to see the strings for 5-qubits one would do

 .. jupyter-execute::